MeldrickWee/AskMyPDF/README.md

 ## Features

-- Input for OpenAI API key which is never saved for security reasons
+- Input for your OpenAI API key (never saved for security reasons)
 - Customizable temperature value for controlling randomness in AI-generated responses
 - Option to remember chat history for context-aware responses
 - Predefined questions available in a dropdown menu